CSCfi/csc-user-guide/docs/apps/nextflow.md

 ## Usage

-In Puhti, Nextflow is activated by loading the nextflow module.
+In Puhti/Mahti, Nextflow is activated by loading nextflow module as below:

 ```text
 module load nextflow
 ```
-In order to use a specific version
+Usage of nextflow module with a specific version:

 ```text
 module load nextflow/22.04.5